Legislative Action by the Virginia Maritime Association, Representing Maritime Industries

 Legislative Success:

-2021 - $40M was approved by the General Assembly for the repurposing of Portsmouth Marine Terminal for Offshore Wind use and funding allocated for the creation of the state Office of Offshore Wind.
+2021 - $40M was approved by the General Assembly for the repurposing of Portsmouth Marine Terminal for Offshore Wind use, and funding was allocated for the creation of the state Office of Offshore Wind.

 2021 - The General Assembly appropriated $1.35M towards the first-ever International Trade Plan for Virginia.
 Funding the International Trade Plan advances the goal to increase international trade output by nearly 50% within the next 15 years.
 The plan is built on two distinct efforts: first, expand the reach and impact of trade development services to existing Virginia businesses in every region of the state, and second, enhance Virginia’s focus, capabilities, and resources to support existing trade-intensive businesses in expanding and to attract new export-intensive companies to the Commonwealth.

-2018 - Wider, Deeper, Safer® - America’s Water Infrastructure Act of 2018 fully authorizes the Norfolk Harbor Project with a 50/50 state/federal cost-share and the General Assembly authorizes $350M for dredging of the Thimble Shoals Channel to 56 feet and the Atlantic Ocean Channel to a depth of 59 feet, and for the widening of the Thimble Shoals Channel to 1,400 feet.
-These new depths will allow for two-way traffic and accommodating ultra-large container vessels.
+2018 - Wider Deeper Safer® - America’s Water Infrastructure Act of 2018 fully authorizes the Norfolk Harbor Project with a 50/50 state/federal cost-share and the General Assembly authorizes $350M for dredging of the Thimble Shoals Channel to 56 feet and the Atlantic Ocean Channel to a depth of 59 feet, and for the widening of the Thimble Shoals Channel to 1,400 feet.
+These new depths will allow for two-way traffic and accommodate ultra-large container vessels.

 2016 - Historic $350M bond package approved to add the capacity to handle an additional 400,000 containers through Norfolk International Terminals.